The herpes simplex virus is incredibly common in the United States and worldwide.

 There’s currently no cure for HSV-1 or HSV-2.
 The antiviral therapy for HSV suppresses the viral activity, but it doesn’t kill the virus.

-If you become infected with HSV, the goal is to keep your immune system functioning at a high level to help prevent active outbreaks from occurring.
+If you contract HSV, the goal is to keep your immune system functioning at a high level to help prevent active outbreaks from occurring.

 Antiviral therapy may also help to prevent or shorten outbreaks from occurring.